Too many PC cases? Here's how to find the right one

-Here are five key factors to consider when selecting the perfect PC case for your needs.
+Here are five key factors to consider when choosing the right PC case for your needs.

 Select options and limit the number of products